sdziallas/comp55/docs/labs/14-Test.md

 but you'll get a much more detailed look at how many of the tests passed, which will be organized into methods.

-Next in the window below,
-for each error that you get,
-clicking on them in the upper window will give you the exact line where the error occurred.
-In this case,
-we can see that is on line 8 since it says at the end (DateTest.java:8) and then it gives us the error,
-Here it's the failure that we knew was going to happen as that raised an **Assertion Error** and gave us the message that we have yet to implement ```DateTest```.
+Next in the window below, for each error that you get, clicking on them in the upper window will give you the exact line where the error occurred at the end of the file name, as well as the error that occurred.
+Here, it's the failure that we knew was going to happen as that raised an **Assertion Error** and gave us the message that we have yet to implement ```DateTest```.
 This is how we will get to know whether or not our code is working.